Legal Solutions

 Digital Publications and Mass Republication

 In Barrick Gold Corp. v.
 Lopehandia, [2004] O.J.
-No. 2329 (C.A.), the Ontario Court of Appeal recognized the global and enduring harm of online defamation, emphasizing that digital communications are "instantaneous, seamless, interactive, blunt, borderless, and far-reaching."
-This decision acknowledged that the potential for harm from internet publications far exceeds that of traditional media.
+No. 2329 (C.A.), the Ontario Court of Appeal recognized the global and enduring harm of online defamation, holding that digital communications are "instantaneous, seamless, interactive, blunt, borderless, and far-reaching," and that the potential for harm far exceeds that of traditional media.

 Modern cases, such as Pritchard v.
-Van Nes (2016 BCSC 686) and Clancy v.
+Van Nes, 2016 BCSC 686, and Clancy v.
 Farid, 2023 ONSC 2750, illustrate how viral falsehoods can destroy reputations overnight.
-Courts have responded with significant general and punitive damages, and in certain circumstances, injunctions or takedown orders requiring the removal of defamatory content.
+Courts have responded with significant general and punitive damages, and in appropriate cases, injunctions or takedown orders requiring the removal of defamatory content.

 Platform and Intermediary Liability